 We present graphon mixtures, an approach that explicitly models sparse and dense components, and generates graph mixtures using two graphons.
 The graphon $W$ is used to generate dense graphs and the disjoint clique graphon $U$ is used to generate sparse graphs via the inverse line graph operation.
 Then the sparse and the dense sequences are joined resulting in a mixture sequence.

-We have modeled the highest degrees of sparse $(U,W)$ mixtures and estimated $U$ as this is the source of sparsity.
+Our focus has been on $U$, the new piece in the puzzle.
+We have modeled the highest degrees of sparse $(U,W)$ mixtures and estimated $U$.
 We can estimate $U$ with high accuracy when $U$ has finite disjoint cliques.
 When $U$ has infinitely many disjoint cliques, the accuracy depends on the rate at which the clique proportions go to zero.
 We have focused on sparse $(U,W)$ mixtures.
-Dense $(U,W)$ mixtures supplement graphs generated by a single graphon $W$.
-While we briefly touch on this in Appendix \ref{app:mixtures}, this topic can be explored further.
-This work focused on estimating the sparse component $U$, which is the new piece in the puzzle.
-Many methods have been developed to estimate the classical graphon.
-Once the effect of $U$ is removed from the mixture, $W$ can be estimated from the remaining graph.
-This is an avenue for future work.
+While we briefly touch on dense $(U,W)$ mixtures in Appendix \ref{app:mixtures}, this topic can be explored further.
+Exploring sparsity resulting from other types of graphs such as paths and rings is an avenue for future work.